wuzhaoqi1015/MachineLearningNote/README.md

 # MachineLearning_notebook
-This is a machine learning summary note, a total of 4 major themes, 35 subsections.Just for learn as rookie.
+This is a machine learning summary note, a total of 4 major themes, 35 subsections.
+Just for learn as rookie.

 ## 快速学习